 Setting realistic expectations about selling your digital artwork

 Are you getting excited yet?
 I hope so!
-Selling my digital art online has been a life-changing experience for me, and it’s exciting to think that it’s only going to get better as time goes on.
+Selling my digital art online has been a life-changing experience for me (it has allowed me to leave my 9-5 corporate job), and it’s exciting to think that it’s only going to get better as time goes on.

 However – you have to understand that this is a very long process.
 It’s going to take several years of hard work before you get any traction, so you need to be 100% committed to this.
 Most people will try for two weeks and then quit out of frustration because they think that it’s too much work for the effort involved.